sthiede/Comparative_Genomics/day1_morning/README.md

 Now we will run Trimmomatic on these raw data to remove low quality reads as well as adapters.

 >i.
-Get an interactive cluster node to start running programs
+If the interactive session timed out, Get an interactive cluster node again to start running programs.
+How to know if you are in interactive session: you should see "username@nyx" in your command prompt

 ```
 iflux